-After doing long distance for almost two years, there’s one thing my boyfriend and I have had to do many times – say goodbye.
-These goodbyes are usually at the airport.
-Airports are stereotyped as the place where romantic and heartbreaking goodbyes take place.
-This is common in movies.
-There’s always the couple embracing where the girl sobs and begs the guy to stay, but he never does – I probably watch too many movies.
+After being in a long distance relationship for almost two years, there’s one thing my boyfriend and I have had to do many times: say goodbye in an airport.
+Airports are stereotyped as the place for romantic and heartbreaking goodbyes.
+This is very common in movies.
+There’s always a couple embracing where the girl is sobbing and begging the guy to stay, but he never does.
+Maybe I watch too many movies.

-Anyway, whether I’m saying goodbye to him or he’s saying goodbye to me, one of us is always getting on a plane and I’m always the one crying.
-You’d think the more you do something, the easier it would get.
-Saying goodbye, of course, never does.
-This last goodbye was definitely the hardest.
+Whether I’m saying goodbye to him or he’s saying goodbye to me, one of us is always getting on a plane, and I’m always the one who’s crying.
+You would think the more you do something, the easier it would get.
+Unfortunately saying goodbye to someone you love never gets easier.
+Our last goodbye was definitely the hardest.

-My boyfriend studies music at a university in Nashville.
-The last time I was there was a week ago.
-While I was visiting him he introduced me to several of his friends.
-The connections I made with his friends permitted them to become friends of mine as well.
-After only a week I had developed some of the strongest friendships I’d ever experienced.
-So this time when I said my goodbye, I was saying it to all of them.
+My boyfriend studies music at Belmont University in Nashville, TN.
+The last time I visited him was a week ago.
+While I was visiting, he introduced me to several of his friends.
+The connections I made with them made them my friends as well.
+After only a week I developed some of the strongest friendships I’d ever had.
+This time when I said my goodbye, I was saying it to more than just him.

-When I stepped off the plane after it touched back down in Kansas I immediately wanted to fly back.
-I’ve never felt so connected to a place and the people.
-I miss it – I miss them.
+When I stepped off the plane after it touched down in Kansas I immediately wanted to return to Tennessee.
+I’ve never felt so connected to a place and the people there.
+I miss it, and I miss them.
 I will do everything in my power to end up in Nashville.
-God wouldn’t have put these feelings of warmth and belonging in my heart if he wasn’t trying to tell me something.
-I have to be there.
+God wouldn’t have put these feelings in my heart if he wasn’t trying to tell me something.